 9. You have to ask questions that make you uncomfortable.
 It’s usually the one that exposes you but gets you faster to the truth.

 This experience has significantly raised my skill and ability to bring new insight and value to key account managers and account teams.
-I’m excited to re-energise my key account hack programme which is relaunching in 2017.
-This will be the greatest and most effective key account development programme on the planet.
-Teaching you how to become a master of your career, clients and confidence to deliver consistent growth results in all areas of your key account relationships.
-Get connected to the key account growth academy mailing list HERE
+If you want to know more about how to become a master of your career, clients and confidence to deliver consistent growth results in all areas of your key account relationships.
+Connect with my mailing list.